-I love collabos and love supporting our friends in the vegan community!
-This recipe was created in collaboration with the Toronto Vegetarian Food Bank.
+I love collabs and I also love supporting our friends in the vegan community!
+This southwest stuffed sweet potato recipe was created in collaboration with the Toronto Vegetarian Food Bank.
 I bet you didn’t even know that was a thing!
-Well it is and it’s a much needed resource since typical food bank’s aren’t providing people with fresh whole foods and certainly not enough healthy vegetarian/vegan options.
+Well it is, and it’s a much needed resource since typical food banks aren’t providing people with fresh whole foods.
+Plus there’s certainly not enough healthy vegetarian/vegan options.
 This means people who can’t afford groceries for various reasons and who can’t or don’t eat meat and dairy have no other choice but to consume it or go hungry.

-First off, starting a food bank is no easy under taking and I’m friends with the guy who took on the task, Matt Noble.
+Starting a food bank is no easy under taking.
+I’m friends with the guy who took on the task, Matt Noble.
 I wanted to promote the good work he’s doing in our community as well as create a tasty veg-friendly recipe using the variety of food items one can get from the Toronto Vegetarian Food Bank.
-Plus I’m out to show everyone that eating vegan doesn’t mean you have to sacrifice taste or fulfillment so this was a unique opportunity to prove that again!
+Plus I’m out to show everyone that eating vegan doesn’t mean you have to sacrifice taste or fulfillment, so this was a unique opportunity to prove that again!

 The Toronto Vegetarian Food Bank has partnered with Yonge St. Mission and relies on great volunteers to operate as a pop-up on the last Saturday of the month.
 Those who are vegetarian, vegan, or actively transitioning can gain access to the food bank and can qualify in the same way as any other food bank.
 Details can be found here and they’ll be opening their doors next on May 23 from 12pm-4pm.